China launches its first homegrown aircraft carrier

 - China existing aircraft carrier was bought from Ukraine and refitted

-(CNN)The first aircraft carrier designed and built in China was launched Wednesday amid streamers and champagne.
+Beijing (CNN)The first aircraft carrier designed and built in China was launched Wednesday amid streamers and champagne.

 The as-yet unnamed vessel is China's second aircraft carrier.
-Early on Wednesday morning it was towed from Dalian Shipyard, Liaoning, to a nearby wharf, China's Ministry of National Defense said.
+Early on Wednesday morning it was towed from Dalian Shipyard, in Liaoning Province, to a nearby wharf, China's Ministry of National Defense said.

 China first announced the construction of its new carrier in late December 2015.
 State media said it would be "independently designed in China."